MichaelHager01/Hunger-Games/README.md

 # Switch-Case

 In the code, I chose to use switch-case statements to be the main tool for this project.
-These statements allow me to effectively put the user in scenarios where they would pick on choice, and move on from there.
+These statements allow me to effectively put the user in scenarios where they would pick a choice, and move on from there.
 I was also able to utilize classes and functions to be able to shorten my code and have it run more smoothly.

 # Stats